 How to Move Columns in Excel?

-Method #1 – Excel Move Columns by Using Drag Option
+- Method #1 – Drag Option

-Usually, when we apply the excel formula in the first cell we either copy and paste to remaining cells or we just simply drag the formula cell to other remaining cells.
+Usually, when we apply the basic excel formulaBasic Excel FormulaThe term "basic excel formula" refers to the general functions used in Microsoft Excel to do simple calculations such as addition, average, and comparison.
+SUM, COUNT, COUNTA, COUNTBLANK, AVERAGE, MIN Excel, MAX Excel, LEN Excel, TRIM Excel, IF Excel are the top ten excel formulas and functions. in the first cell, we either copy and paste to remaining cells, or we just simply drag the formula cell to other remaining cells.
 This is where our first hands-on dragging comes into the picture.

 For the practical example of moving or swapping columns, I have created the below data.